splunk/splunk-connect-for-ethereum/README.md

 [![](https://github.com/splunk/splunk-connect-for-ethereum/workflows/CI/badge.svg)](https://github.com/splunk/splunk-connect-for-ethereum/actions?query=workflow%3ACI+branch%3Amaster)

 Splunk Connect for Ethereum (aka `ethlogger`) makes it easy to ingest data about Ethereum ledgers, node information, and node metrics into another system for analysis.
 Currently, it can log to the Splunk HTTP Event Collector and stdout.
-It can also deserialize transactions and events if given a contract ABI.
+It can also [deserialize transactions and events if given a contract ABI](./docs/abi.md).
 Some benefits include:

 -   Support for any Ethereum 1.0 JSON-RPC compatible blockchain or sidechain, including Quorum 🦄.
 -   Reliably saves state between restarts so you never have missing or duplicated events 🧘‍.
 -   Highly performant batching and compression algorithm 🚄.
 -   Extracts a rich set of node information and metrics in order to gain deep insight into your node 🙉.
 -   Introspects your node platform (i.e. geth, parity, besu or quorum) in order to ensure maximum data extraction 🎂.
--   Contract fingerprinting in order to match ABIs with function signatures (i.e. we can decode the parameter names too!) 🔎.
+-   [Contract fingerprinting](./docs/abi.md#contract-fingerprinting) in order to match ABIs with function signatures (i.e. we can decode the parameter names too!) 🔎.
 -   Enables awesome dashboards (keepin' it 200) 💯💯.

-If you want to learn more about [Splunk's](https://www.splunk.com) efforts to make blockchains stable, secure, and scalable raise an issue here or email us at blockchain at splunk dot com.
+If you want to learn more about [Splunk's](https://www.splunk.com) efforts to make blockchains stable, secure, and scalable raise an issue here or email us at [blockchain@splunk.com](mailto:blockchain@splunk.com).

 <!-- toc -->